Gold Fingers PCB Circuit Board

 They are used to attach specialty adapters.
-Edge connectors are used to provide an attachment area for special adapters like Video Graphic Array (VGA) cards and other video cards that are useful in processing images.
-These additional specialized modules relieve the mainboard some of the processing that is useful when computing.
+Edge connectors provide an attachment area for special adapters like Video Graphic Array (VGA) cards and other video cards useful in processing images.
+These additional specialized modules relieve the mainboard of some of the processing that is useful when computing.

 They are also used to connect audio adapters to main PCBs.

 Even though gold finger technology is of great importance, its application is still limited in that: